01011010101/OW2-Superbots/README.md

   - Protection - Turn all players invincible for 10 seconds.
   - Kill Pile - Teleport Junkrat and bots to objective and root them for 6 seconds so they can work out their differences.
   ##### 💬 Tip:
   Junkrat and his old running buddy Roadhog are a good team.
-Roadhog earns money for Junkrat's Chaos Roulette with every kill and Hook Combo.
+With every kill and Hook Combo, Roadhog earns money for Junkrat's Chaos Roulette.
 ---
 #### JUNO
 - Glide Boost CD: 50%